-Part 2: Military Families enjoying their time OCONUS, while prepping for the future.
+Part 2: Military families enjoy time OCONUS, while prepping for the future

 PCSgrades is here to help you to navigate the ins and outs of an OCONUS move from the minute your spouse walks in and yells “Kon’nichiwa!” or “Guten Tag!” to the time you land back stateside.
-Enjoy Part 2 of our series, Moving OCONUS: Before, During and After.
+You can read Part One of our OCONUS series here.

 Now that you are settled in your new country, hopefully, you are loving your time there!
 If you haven’t started taking advantage of what your host country has to offer, get that bucket list out now and start checking items off.
 What are you waiting for?